FireFather/cccc/README.md

 CCCC is a complete system for broadcasting chess engine games, matches, or tournaments live on the web.

+You can see an example of it running here: http://www.chesslogik.com/cccc

 It consists of two components:  web server (cccc.zip) and tournament broadcast (cccc-live.zip).

 Some documentation (a short guide) is also included (cccc-guide.zip).